developer-zebra/developer-zebra-site/src/emmtk/2-0/guide/oemdev/index.md

 The additional Managed Configurations **Volume UI Configuration - Action Add Profile Stream Mode Maximum** and **Volume UI Configuration - Action Add Profile Stream Mode Preset** MUST be specified to define the complete behavior of a single *Audio Mode* within a single *Audio Stream*.

-The value specified for of this Managed Configuration must be less than or equal to the value specified for the Managed Configuration **Volume UI Configuration - Action Add Profile Stream Mode Maximum** and less than or equal to the value specified for the Managed Configuration **Volume UI Configuration - Action Add Profile Stream Mode Preset**.
+The value specified for this Managed Configuration must be less than or equal to the value specified for the Managed Configuration **Volume UI Configuration - Action Add Profile Stream Mode Maximum** and less than or equal to the value specified for the Managed Configuration **Volume UI Configuration - Action Add Profile Stream Mode Preset**.

 ###### Volume UI Configuration - Action Add Profile Stream Mode Maximum

-This Managed Configuration allows an Administrator using an EMM to define the maximum volume level that the UI will allow the Device User to select for a single *Audio Stream* in a single *Audio Mode* as part of a new *Audio UI Profile* being added and should be specified if and only if the value ***Add Profile*** is chosen for the Managed Configuration **Volume UI Configuration - Action** within the Managed Configuration array **Volume UI Configuration - Action Add Profile Stream Modes** as an instance of the Managed Configuration group **Volume UI Configuration - Action Add Profile Stream** within the Managed Configuration array **Volume UI Configuration - Action Add Profile Streams**.
+This Managed Configuration allows an Administrator using an EMM to define the maximum volume level that the UI will allow the Device User to select for a single *Audio Stream* in a single *Audio Mode* as part of a new *Audio UI Profile* being added and should be specified only if the value ***Add Profile*** is chosen for the Managed Configuration **Volume UI Configuration - Action** within the Managed Configuration array **Volume UI Configuration - Action Add Profile Stream Modes** as an instance of the Managed Configuration group **Volume UI Configuration - Action Add Profile Stream** within the Managed Configuration array **Volume UI Configuration - Action Add Profile Streams**.

 The value must be an integer that is greater than 0 and less than 256, with 1 being the lowest possible volume level and 255 being the highest possible volume level.